Operator norm

 In mathematics, the operator norm measures the "size" of certain linear operators by assigning each a real number called its operator norm.
 Formally, it is a norm defined on the space of bounded linear operators between two given normed vector spaces.
+Informally, the operator norm $\|T\|$ of a linear map $T : X \to Y$ is the maximum factor by which it "lengthens" vectors.
+It is also called the bound norm.